 On August 26, 2014, the Corporation closed a \$20 million bridge loan facility ("Pala Facility") with Pala Investments Limited ("Pala").
-The initial term of the facility is four months, with up to two additional two month extensions.
 The Pala Facility can be drawn in \$5 million tranches.
-Through March 17, 2015 \$15 million (three tranches) has been drawn from the Pala Facility.
+Through April 29, 2015 \$15 million (three tranches) has been drawn from the Pala Facility.
+The loan term was extended to July 31, 2015 and the total amount available under the Pala Facility was reduced to \$15 million.
 The annual interest rate is 10% and a 4% arrangement fee is due upon each tranche drawn.
 The Pala Facility is secured against the Corporation's assets, but is subordinate to the security granted in connection with the \$200 million senior credit facility announced by the Corporation on December 30, 2014.
-The Pala bridge loan facility has recently been extended to April 26, 2015.